 Okay, great.
-So you understand why the “New year, new me,” mindset is a trap.
-What can you do NOW to be successful in making the changes you want to make?
-Two words.
-Daily.
+So you understand why the “New year, new me,” mindset can be a trap.
+What can you do NOW to be successful in actually making the changes you want to make?
+Two words: Daily.
 Practices.

--Set daily practices— actions you can do every day, rather than lofty long-term goals.
+Set daily practices— actions you can take every day, rather than lofty or vague long-term goals.

--Make the list short enough so that you can keep a mental checklist (2-4 things).
+Make the list of short enough (2-3 things) so that you can easily keep a mental checklist and realistically complete each day.